Your home for investing, wherever you call home

 It's important to consider that the value of investments and any income they generate, may go down as well as up, meaning that you may get back less than what you originally invested.

 You don't need to worry about transferring money into a separate investment account.
-When you are buying a new fund or topping up an existing fund, simply select the current or savings account you'd like us to take the money from.
+When you are buying a new fund or purchasing more of an existing fund, simply select the current or savings account you'd like us to take the money from.

 Our International Investment Centre doesn't offer any investment advice.
 If you're not sure about investing, read our Financial planning guide.